 Take a Tandem Bike Ride

-Is there anything sweeter than riding a bike through some gorgeous scenery with your S.O.?
-Assuming you don’t have one at home, you can rent a tandem style at a local bike shop.
+Is there anything sweeter than riding a bike through some gorgeous scenery with your partner?
+Assuming you don’t have one at home, you can rent a tandem bicycle at a local bike shop.

 Lay out a cozy blanket in the park (or the living room if it’s too cold).
 Pack a basket of all of your favorites, including cheese, wine, and cured meats.
 Don’t have time to prepare?
 If you’re at home, Seamless or Postmates can deliver whatever you need, but just remember that it will cost you more.